 After gathering privately for a heated discussion in the warehouse, Hindy says the men stormed into his office.
 The leader of the group grabbed him by the shoulders.

 "'We're gonna have to hurt you,'" he said.

-With that, says Hindy, the boss slammed him, and the rolling chair he was sitting in, into a chain link fence.
-Then man paused and smiled.
+With that, says Hindy, the boss slammed him, and the rolling chair in which he was seated, into a chain link fence.
+Then, the man paused and smiled.
 "Just kidding," said the boss as he and the others burst into laughter.
 "Look, we're gonna leave you alone.
 We want you to come to our Christmas party, bring your wife."

 Hindy did not go to the Christmas party.
-Nor did he hear from them again.
-To this day, Hindy doesn't know why they ultimately left him alone and he realizes how fortunate he was.
+Nor did he hear from the Mob again.
+To this day, Hindy doesn't know why they ultimately left him alone, and he realizes how fortunate he was.